Murder trial of man who tried to flee to Jamaica enters third day

 Foreman described a trip to Las Vegas in which Lewis got off the plane bothered that his wife had worn leggings in public.

-On July 8, 2022, he says Lewis called him and explained that Eure-Lewis wanted to get a divorce.
+On July 8, 2022, he said Lewis called him and explained that Eure-Lewis wanted to get a divorce.
 He was sure it was because she was cheating on him.

 Later in the day, he said Lewis called him and said to take care of his boys because he was going to Mexico — Eure-Lewis had admitted to cheating on him and kicked him out of the house.

-The second witness to testify was Tiffany Foreman, wife of Mitchell.
+The second witness to testify was Tiffany Foreman, wife of Mitchell Foreman.
 She said she’d known Eure-Lewis for over 30 years and spoke to her every day.

 The two were extremely active in church ministry and worked together on events.